Vangjush Mio: Life and work

 Mio had a remarkable career as a painter and produced over 400 drawings and 130 paintings within 40 years.
 Among 60 items of his work can be admired at the National Gallery of Figurative Arts of Albania in Tirana.
 Further paintings are presented by his daughter Rozeta in his 2010 renovated house in Korçë, now known as the Museum Vangjush Mio.
 In 1994 twenty one paintings were stolen from that museum and are still missing.
 An additional 27 paintings for an estimated value of US$300,000 were reported missing in July 2012.
 Among the 27 missing paintings, there were some of the painter's initial works dating in the late part of the 1920s.

 Honors

 Vangjush Mio was honored with the title Painter of the People (Piktor i Popullit).

-In 1965 the Albanian documentary Vangjush Mio, piktor i popullit was produced, treating about his life and work.
+In 1965 the Albanian documentary Vangjush Mio, piktor i popullit was produced, dealing with his life and work.

 The cultural center of Korçë was named after him.